Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/electrics.md

 A pair
 of [Generator Control Switches](../../cockpit/pilot/right_console/front_section.md#generator-control-switches) are found on the [right console](../../cockpit/pilot/right_console/front_section.md), one for each engine.
-These three position switches- ON (Forward), OFF, ON External (Aft) - control the state of each respective generator.
+These three position switches - ON (Forward), OFF, ON External (Aft) - control the state of each respective generator.
 In the event of a possible generator failure, selecting OFF for the generator that is believed to be offline will cause the power bus to provide electricity from the remaining generator to the other half of the electrical system.